Restriction and decoupling estimates for the hyperbolic paraboloid in $\mathbb{R}^3$: The bilinear -decoupling inequality

 Thus Summing over $\omega_1, \omega_2$ leads to the second upper bound in \eqref{bfjrhfurhgrugy}. \qedhere

 \end{proof}

 \begin{proof}[Proof of Theorem\ref{dec-thm}] Fix $\e>0$.
 Let $K=R^{\e^{2}}$.
 We first invoke \eqref{hguugyrtugyuy5yty}

 We iterate \eqref{bfjrhfurhgrugy} starting with the value $\delta= R^{-\e}$.
 Each iteration doubles the number of terms.
-New terms either substantially decrease (and never increase) the value of $\delta$, and either substantially decrease (and never increase) the value of $R$.
+New terms either substantially decrease (and never increase) the value of $\delta$, or substantially decrease (and never increase) the value of $R$.

 Each term is iterated until it becomes of the form $C(\Delta, r)$, with $\Delta\le r^{-1/4}$.
 Proposition \ref{jfiriurgutgur8g} guarantees that each such term contributes $\lesssim 1$.

 A term $C(\Delta,r)$ needs further iteration as long as $\Delta>r^{-1/4}$.
 But since each $\Delta$ satisfies $\Delta\le K^{-1}$ (recall that the initial value satisfies $\Delta=R^{-\e}\le K^{-1}$, and $\Delta$ never gets larger), $\Delta>r^{-1/4}$ implies $r>K\Delta^{-3}$.
 This is precisely the requirement in Proposition \ref{diowue8tu954iy967u989}, which guarantees that \eqref{bfjrhfurhgrugy} is applicable to $C(\Delta,r)$.